-40. Greater exchange rate flexibility is playing an important stabilizing role.
-The move from pegged or managed toward more flexible exchange rates in the region was driven by volatility in the global economy.
-In late, 2014 CCA currencies came under pressure and foreign exchange reserves were drawn down.
-CCA countries recognized the need to adjust to the new environment and the useful shock-absorbing role greater exchange rate flexibility can play (Horton et al, 2016).
+Greater exchange rate flexibility is playing an important stabilizing role.
+The move in the region from pegged or managed exchange rates toward more flexible ones has been driven by volatility in the global economy (Figure 11).
+In late 2014, CCA currencies came under pressure and foreign exchange reserves were drawn down.
+CCA countries recognized the need to adjust to the new environment and the useful shock-absorbing role that greater exchange rate flexibility can play (Horton and others 2016).
+Accordingly, all countries in the region allowed for some degree of exchange rate flexibility, with some (for example,